stepnem/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 It is therefore RECOMMENDED that the child delays sending NOTIFY messages to the recipient until a consistent public view of the pertinent records is ensured.

+### Timeouts and Error Handling

+NOTIFY messages are expected to elicit a response from the recipient ({{!RFC1996}} Section 4.7).
+If no response is received, senders SHOULD employ the same logic as for SOA notifications ({{!RFC1996}} Sections 3.5 and 3.6).

+The parent's attempt to act upon the delegation update request may fail for a variety of reasons (e.g., due to violation of the continuity requirement set forth in {{!RFC7344}} Section 4.1).
+Such failures may occur asynchronously, even after the NOTIFY response has been sent.

+In order to learn about such failures, senders MAY include an
+{{!RFC9567}} EDNS0 Report-Channel option in the NOTIFY message to request the receiving side to report any errors by making a report query with an appropriate extended DNS error code as described in
+{{!RFC8914}}.
+When including this EDNS0 option, its agent domain MUST be subordinate or equal to one of the NS hostnames, as listed in the child's delegation in the parent zone.

+### Roles

+Because of the security model where a notification by itself never causes a change (it can only speed up the time until the next check for the same thing), the sender's identity is not crucial.
+This opens up the possibility of having an arbitrary party (e.g., a side-car service) send the notifications, enabling this functionality even before the emergence of native support in nameserver software.

+While the CDS/CDNSKEY/CSYNC processing following the receipt of a NOTIFY will often be performed by the registry, the protocol anticipates that in some contexts (especially for ICANN gTLDs), registrars may take on the task.
+In such cases, the parent may publish the current registrar notification endpoint, enabling notifications to be directed to the appropriate target.
+The mechanics of how this is arranged between registry and registrar are out of scope for this document; the protocol only offers the possibility to arrange things such that from the child perspective, it is inconsequential how the parent-side parties are
+organized: notifications are simply sent to the published address.

 ### Rationale for Using the DNS Message Format